jewettaij/visfd/doc/doc_filter_mrc.md

 **filter_mrc** can be used local minima-finding, clustering, and [classic watershed segmentation](https://imagej.net/Classic_Watershed).
 The coordinates of the objects that are detected can be saved to text files for processing and refinement using popular 3rd-party software tools (including tools for surface smoothing and surface closure).

+Before objects in the image can be detected, images often need to be processed or cleaned up beforehand.
-The *filter_mrc* program can also apply simple filters to an 3D image (tomogram), and save the result as a new .mrc/.rec file.
+Consequently, the *filter_mrc* program also can be used to apply some common filters to a 3D image, and save the result as a new .mrc/.rec file.
-Several primitive filters are included including low-pass, high-pass, edge detectors, ridge detectors, morphological filters, thresholding, brightness inversions, [generalized](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) [Gaussian](https://en.wikipedia.org/wiki/Gaussian_blur), [Difference-of-Gaussian](https://en.wikipedia.org/wiki/Difference_of_Gaussians), [Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian), and fluctuation (noise) detectors are available
+This includes
+low-pass, high-pass,
+dilation, erosion,
+opening, closing,
+edge detectors,
+ridge detectors,
+thresholding,
+brightness inversions,
+[generalized](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1)
+[Gaussian](https://en.wikipedia.org/wiki/Gaussian_blur),
+[Difference-of-Gaussian](https://en.wikipedia.org/wiki/Difference_of_Gaussians),
+[Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian),
+and fluctuation (noise) detection filters.

-Lastly, the *filter_mrc* program can be used as a crude paint program to modify, edit, or annotate existing volumetric images.
+The *filter_mrc* program can be also used as a paint program to manually modify, edit, annotate, or erase problematic portions of existing volumetric images.
+*(Caveat: filter_mrc is text-only.
+It does not have a graphical interface.)*

 All operations support "masking".
 An image *mask* can be used to exclude certain